arduina/arduina.net/_site/master/socialshaping.md

 The Rise of the Dilettante as the leading figure in software development:

-The Xerox star computer was the commercially unsuccesful cornerstone of the apple windows GUI.
+The Xerox star computer was the commercially unsuccessful cornerstone of the apple windows GUI.
 The functions were reduced to core functionalities, that were ascribed to the intended target group - which wasn't female secretaries.
 It was the first computer to make use of the mouse, graphical icons were used to simulate to office environment, to make the electronic world seem more familiar.
 There was an effort to oblige to the weak memories of people and reduce alienation.
 This had the downfall of a high sales price and reduced processing capability.
-The highly reduced functionality was seen as approriate though because of the taget group: managers and knowledge workers who neither have secretaries nor the time or desire to study operating systems.
+The highly reduced functionality was seen as appropriate though because of the target group: managers and knowledge workers who neither have secretaries nor the time or desire to study operating systems.
 Former word processing programs had a model in mind that didn't involve the process of composing texts, but just typing whatever was given to the secretary.
 The new approach originally had men in mind, but was then universalized and ungendered.
 This corresponds to the re-evaluation of the relation between composing and typing.
 Instead of the typing being something that women did for others, the medium itself is being reconceptualozed.

 --> The meaning of gender and of artifacts are intertwined phenomena, and change of one has implications for the other.